You can make a one-off donation or a recurring donation via any of the following methods:

 To ensure your donation is correctly credited please click here to download, complete and then forward this donation form with your cheque

 Account Number: 555766

 To ensure your donation is correctly credited please click here to email your EFT transaction details to Polio Australia

 Credit Card or PayPal

 Your credit card donation is securely processed through PayPal on behalf of Polio Australia.
 You do not need to have your own PayPal account.
-Simply click the Donate button below to begin.
+Simply click the Donate button above to begin.

 If you wish to set-up a recurring donation, we recommend setting up a direct debit with your financial institution.
 If you have any questions, please contact us.

 Without a Will you have no control over how your assets are distributed after your death.
 This is done by an Act of Parliament and so the people you care for may not be looked after as you would wish.
 Did you know that 30% of people die without leaving a valid Will?
 Using either a solicitor or Will Kit you can make a Will which should be reviewed periodically to remain effective.
 A current Will ensures that your changing personal circumstances are taken into account in your estate planning.

 Polio Australia receives limited money from government sources and depends almost entirely on philanthropic grants, donations and bequests.
 Polio Australia has grown into the organisation that it is today because of the support of the many people who believe in its purpose and objectives and are committed to ensuring its future through their time and finances.